outdreamer/build-a-cure/docs/tasks/examples.md

 ## interface queries for problem 'find a prediction function'

-	- apply information (definition) interface
+	- apply info (definition) interface
 		- apply error definition routes/attributes/functions/objects/structures
 			- identify error types for problem 'find a prediction function' to use as filters of solution space
 			    - false equivalence